Data Analytics

 • Reimbursement: Good data analytics for reimbursement can help both MDS Coordinators and Reimbursement leadership understand how their residents are driving PDPM and CMI rates at their facility or facilities.
 For example, by visualizing the nursing category of residents within a facility, reimbursement leaders can see what percentage of residents require skilled nursing care.
 (More on Reimbursement Analytics).

 • Staffing Optimization: Labor costs are among the highest expenses in skilled nursing.
 Analytics can identify trends in overtime, turnover, and agency staffing to optimize workforce management.
-(More on Labor Analytics).
+(More on Labor Analytics.
+View our interactive labor demo to see how labor analytics in skilled nursing can uncover efficiency opportunities in clinical and non-clinical departments!)
+Skilled nursing labor management—tracking HPPD, overtime, and agency utilization across every building—is one of the fastest ways to move the financial needle.
+See how operators approach it in our guide on reducing LTC staffing agency costs.

 • Financial Analysis: Facilities can benefit from detailed financial analysis to monitor spending patterns, control costs, and ensure profitability.
 (More on Financial Analytics).